 The Other Side of the Mirror: My first real piece of fiction, written oh-so long ago when I was an angsty teenager.
 About a girl and a boy and what they go through before, during, and after being kidnapped by a pervert.

-The Attic: It's probably dumb, but read it anyways as it is entertaining.
-Aysel's parents get this idiotic idea to move her and her family to Scotland, to a haunted house rumoured to be cursed, to start a horse ranch.
+The Attic: Aysel is a foul-mouth, sarcastic, bratty teenager whose parents get this idiotic idea to move her and her family to Scotland.
+To a a haunted house.
+To start a horse ranch of all things.
 And then, to make matters worse, while she's in the shower the roof caves in and she discovers that there's been a Vampire living in her attic.

 One Last Breath: Trista Park was orphaned a year and a half ago.
 Now she's being sent to her third foster home on the other side of the country.
 Unfortunately, her new fosters have a jerk punk for a son who loves to torture her with Frederick, his pet tarantula.
 A surprise hit!
 There's angst, humour, romance and everything else you could ever want.
 Cute punks, music, and fun characters!
 Yay!
 Rated for future mature situations and swearing.

 The Friend Zone: Rhys is a sweet guy whose had a crush on his friend Katherine since forever.
 His friends all think he's an idiot since she clearly only sees him as a friend, but he just can't give up.
 And then his puppy-love catches the attention of school-eccentric Jules and her friends who decide he needs a 'love coach' to help him get the girl.
 A fun story where no one is who you expect them to be.
 Humour and romance galore.
 Rating for occasional swearing, underaged drinking, and mature themes.
 Status: Hiatus